Agmuasie-Belay/alx-system_engineering-devops/README.md

-This is the readme file for this task
+This read me file is created for the shell variables expansions project